go-modules/modules/README.md

 A *module* is go struct containing fields tagged with 'inject' or 'provide' keys.
-When a set of modules are *bound*, fields tagged 'inject' are set with values from corresponding fields tagged 'provide', respecting type and (optionally) name.
-Provided fields may either be set normally prior to binding, during binding from a module's *Provide* method, or from function calls tied to additional tag keys.
+When a set of modules are *bound*, fields tagged 'inject' are set with values from corresponding fields tagged 'provide', respecting type and name.
+Provided fields may be set normally prior to binding, during binding from a module's *Provide* method, or from *Injector*s triggered by additional tag keys.

 ## How to Use

 ### Modules
-A *module* is any tagged go struct.
+A *module* is any tagged struct.
 The 'inject' and 'provide' tag keys are treated specially.
-Other tag keys may be registered with a Binder and trigger special processing.
+Other tag keys may be registered with a *Binder* to trigger *Injector*s.
 Unexported fields, and fields without recognized tags will be ignored during binding.
 ```go
 type simpleModule struct {